psychemedia/storytelling-notes/fire-bird-vassiissa.md

 - horse says "ask for pavilion and provisions", Princess on lake, comes to Pavilion, drugged;
 - Princess falls in love with Prince; Princess says wants wedding dress under stone in middle of sea;
 - horse stands on crayfish / lobster, says will let it go if fetches dress; summons other crabs / crayfish / lobsters, gets dress;
-- Princess demands man who pbrought her is place in cauldron of boiling water; humnter asks to see horse one last time; horse says it'll be okay;
+- Princess demands man who brought her is place in cauldron of boiling water; hunter asks to see horse one last time; horse says it'll be okay;
 - hunter comes out of cauldron rejuvenated; Tzars gets in, dies; hunter and Princess marry, live happily ever after

 THis version has a nice set up of *"beyond the thrice ninth land, in the thrice tenth kingdom"*, but the Ransome version has the more powerful "horse of power" set-up and some stronger refrains: